 One blustery winter morning, as you walk to your car, you slip on an icy patch on the stairs.
 You fall down the stairs, breaking your hip.

 Since it was your apartment manager’s responsibility to clear the stairwell, you decide that you are going to sue the complex for your slip and fall.
 The insurance company offers a settlement to the claim.
 But how do you know if it’s a fair amount Precisely how are settlements determined for a slip and fall case?

 There are three main factors the insurance company takes into consideration when deciding on the outcome of a slip and fall claim:

 - Who is the party responsible for your accident?
-In the scenario above, since premises liability law states that the property owner and its managers are responsible for keeping the property free of hazards.
+In the scenario above, premises liability law states that the property owner and its managers are responsible for keeping the property free of hazards.
 Since the manager failed to do so, he is the responsible party for your accident.

 - Was the responsible party negligent or contributed to the accident?
 The answer is yes, the manager failed in his duty of care, and his negligence caused the accident.

 - Did the injured party contribute to the accident?
 Were you horsing around on the stairwell at the time of the accident?
 Was it possible that you could have avoided the patch of ice?
 These are all questions the court will take into consideration before issuing a settlement.